inertia186/cobblebot/README.md

 ## Disadvantages

 CobbleBot is limited to information that can be gathered from the server logs.
 This means that most things a player does cannot be detected.
-This also means that all interaction with CobbleBot will be public, for example, using @server in chat.
+This also means that all interaction with CobbleBot will be public, for example, using `@server` in chat.
 It can be configured to respond privately.

 ## TODO

-  * Design a simple DSL for expressing callback events.
+  * Expand DSL for more complex tasks (like in-game Mail and Web of Trust).
-  * Implement test cases for DSL callback events.
+  * Implement more test cases for DSL callback events.

 ## Resource Pack